marcelomaidden/javascript-capstone-shooter-game/README.md

 [![GitHub2 Pull Requests](https://img.shields.io/badge/GitHub-Pull%20Requests-blue)](https://github.com/marcelomaidden/javascript-capstone-shooter-game/pulls)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)
 </div>
-<p align="center">Shooter Game is a game that uses Phaser library to manipulate players, enemies and scenes.
+<p align="center">Shooter Game is a game that uses Phaser library to manipulate the player and enemies' movements and shoots.
+We can create different scenes, obstacles and logic for our enemies.
 This project uses Async, await to make calls to the LeaderBoard API, where name and scores are kept.
 I used Javascript, LeaderBoard API, Phaser 3.</p>

 ## App Screenshot
 ![screenshot](./screenshot.png)